StevensonKuo/Xantico/README.md

 (There still one line for customizing Style Sheet contents.
 I am going to skip it.)

-Then you can start to put some colour!
-(Suddenly realized that md is made by a British.)
+Then you can start to put some color!

 ### Create a Jumbotron for instance